 Clarence Avery was born in Dansville MI, in 1882.
-He became in teacher op manual training, working in Battle Creek and Ishpeming before becoming director of manual training at the Detroit University School in 1907.
+He became a teacher of manual training, working in Battle Creek and Ishpeming before becoming director of manual training at the Detroit University School in 1907.
 In 1912, one of his students, Edsel Ford, introduced Avery to his father.
 Henry Ford, seeing potential in Avery, hired him for a summer job.
 Avery learned quickly, and soon left his teaching job to become Charles E. Sorensen's assistant.
 Beginning in 1913, Avery and Sorensen focused on developing the moving assembly line.
 Although the originator of this idea is uncertain, Avery certainly had the biggest hand in developing it.
 By timing each step to maximize the speed of production, Avery and Sorensen reduced the assembly time of the Model T from 12.5 hours to 2.7.

 As the company grew, Avery worked as Ford's chief development engineer, developing a reputation as a problem-solver.
 He developed methods to increase the clarity of automotive glass, and ran Ford's operations in northern Michigan for a time.

-In 1927, Avery resigned to join Murray Body Corporation, a automobile body manufacturer (and Ford supplier) that was then recovering from bankruptcy.
+In 1927, Avery resigned to join Murray Body Corporation, an automobile body manufacturer (and Ford supplier) that was then recovering from bankruptcy.
 Avery began as an assistant to then-president William R. Wilson, but quickly became president or Murray and eventually Chairman of the Board.
 He remained with Murray, successfully steering the firm, until his death in 1949.

 In 1918, Avery moved to 1626 W. Boston Boulevard, living there until the early 1920s.

 Andrew Bachle was born in Norwalk, Ohio in 1866.
 He attended Northwestern University and graduated as a mechanical engineer.
 After graduation, Bachle worked as a traveling sales representative for a Cleveland manufacturing firm for 14 years.
 In 1899 he married Mary C. Smith.
 In 1904, he came to Detroit and took a job as chief engineer for Reliance Motor Truck.
 In 1909, he moved to the same position at Paige-Detroit, eventually becoming vice-president of the firm, a position he held until he retired in 1927.